4141done/nlk_demo/commands.md

       kubectl apply -f cafe.yaml
       kubectl apply -f cafe-virtualserver.yaml
       ```
+      You will not need an `Ingress` type resource later because the `virtualserver` resource handles routing.

 ## Installing NGINX Plus as a Load Balancer
 1. Make sure you have the `nginx-repo.crt` and `nginx-repo.key` files from myf5.
 Place them in `./nginx-plus/ssl/nginx`

 2. From the root of the project, run `docker compose up`

-3. Test the installation by going to `http://localhost:8080` in your browser.
+3. Test the installation by going to `http://localhost:9000/dashboard.html` in your browser.
 You should see the NGINX Plus dashboard

 ## Install the `ngnix-loadbalancer-kubernetes` Controller
 1. Get the ip address of the nginx plus container in the `kind` network: